 Implementation and Compliance Committee

-1. A committee to facilitate and review the implementation of and promote compliance with the provisions of this Agreement is hereby established.

-2. The committee shall be expert-based and facilitative in nature and function in a manner that is transparent, non-adversarial and non-punitive.
-The committee shall pay particular attention to the respective national capabilities and circumstances of Parties.
+1. A committee to facilitate and consider the implementation of and promote compliance with the provisions of this Agreement is hereby established.
+The committee shall be [expert-based and] facilitative in nature and function in a manner that is transparent, non-adversarial and non-punitive.

-3. The members of the committee shall be nominated by Parties and elected by the Conference of the Parties, with due consideration to equitable geographical representation, shall serve in their individual expert capacity, in the best interest of this Agreement.
-The members shall be persons with experience and recognized expertise in the fields related to this Agreement, including legal, socioeconomic, and/or scientific and technical expertise.
+2. The members of the committee shall be nominated by Parties and elected by the Conference of the Parties, with due consideration to equitable geographical representation, and shall serve objectively and in the best interest of this Agreement.
+The members shall be persons with experience related to this Agreement.

-4. The committee shall operate under the modalities and procedures adopted by the Conference of the Parties at its first meeting, examine both individual and systemic issues of implementation and compliance, and report annually and make recommendations, as appropriate, to the Conference of the Parties.
+3. The committee shall operate under the modalities and rules of procedure adopted by the Conference of the Parties at its first meeting, considering issues of implementation and compliance at the individual and systemic levels, inter alia, and report periodically and make recommendations, as appropriate while cognizant of respective national capabilities and circumstances, to the Conference of the Parties.

-5. In the course of its work, the committee may draw on appropriate advice from relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies, as well as from other scientists and experts, and bodies established under this Agreement, as may be required.
+4. In the course of its work, the committee may draw on appropriate information from bodies established under this Agreement, as well as relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies, as may be required.

 PART IX

-SETTLEMENT OF DISPUTES AND ADVISORY OPINIONS
+SETTLEMENT OF DISPUTES

+Article 54 ante

+Prevention of disputes

+Parties shall cooperate in order to prevent disputes.

 Article 54